Fresh & zesty chimichurri sauce is a perfect accompaniment to all your nourish veggie bowls!

 Chimichurri: Prepare the chimichurri sauce by combining the parsley, garlic, red pepper flakes, oregano, salt, olive oil, vinegar and lemon into a food processor, blend until parsley is chopped well, stopping to scrape down the sides as needed.
 Sauce should be somewhat chunky but feel free to blend until desired smoothness.

-Serve: Fill 1/2 of your serving bowl with roasted veggies, fill 1/4 with grain and the last 1/4 with beans.
+Serve: Fill your serving bowl with 1/3 of the roasted veggies and beans.
+Add about 1/2 cup of grain of choice.
 Add a few slices of avocado and top with chimichurri sauce.
 A sprinkle of pepitas (pumpkin seeds) or sunflower seeds would be great too.
 Mix together and enjoy this zesty and delicious combination!

 I’ve made the chimichurri minus an ingredient or two, oregano or vinegar, and it has still been an amazing sauce.
 I’ve also subbed in water for some of the oil with good results.